Goruchie/Vet-clinic-database/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project

-If you like this project...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank Lucas Bermudez who helped me a lot!
+I would like to thank @Oklukeok who helped me a lot!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>